 CAPELOUTO: Georgia is not alone.
 New Jersey is considering a similar idea.
 California already has a few limited corporate sponsorships to help keep parks open.
 It's an untapped market for businesses.
 Georgia gets 10 million state park visitors a year.
 Officials say any ads would be non-intrusive and tasteful.
 But that still worries Neil Haring(ph).
 He's a Georgia Sierra Club lobbyist and says there's no room for ads in state parks.

-Mr. NEIL HARING (Lobbyist, Georgia Sierra Club): It's a place for people to get away from that.
+NEIL HARING: It's a place for people to get away from that.
 It's a refuge.
 That's why it's a park.
-You know, they it would be an amusement park if it was for advertising or a ballpark.
+You know, they - it would be an amusement park if it was for advertising or a ballpark.
 There are parks where advertising is appropriate but state parks are not those parks.

 CAPELOUTO: Environmentalists also worry that companies accused of pollution could buy some goodwill through their ads.
 That fear is one reason the National Park Service does not allow advertisements.
 Park Service spokesman David Bonner(ph) says a federal law was put in place more than 20 years ago.

-Mr. DAVID BONNER (Spokesman, National Park Service): Once you say yes to some, where does it stop?
-You know, can you does it become billboards, neon signs, and it's difficult.
+DAVID BONNER: Once you say yes to some, where does it stop?
+You know, can you - does it become billboards, neon signs, and it's difficult.
 So for us, it's just easier to just say no to everyone.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.